Department of Science & Health

 Life at IT Carlow

-What is the Course about?
+What is the Sports Rehabilitation and Athletic Therapy course about?

 This BSc (Hons) in Sport Rehabilitation and Athletic Therapy is specially designed to enable graduates to become competent in supporting the medical and para-medical professions in the rehabilitation of the injured individual.
 With growing participation in competitive and recreational sport, there has been an increase in injuries sustained during these activities and this course focuses on both the preventative, assessment and curative aspects of these types of soft tissue injuries.
-The components of the course are interlinked and co-ordinated closely, with clinical placement in the final year.
+The components of the course are interlinked and coordinated closely with clinical placement in the final year.

 What will I be able to do when I finish the course?

 On completion of the course you will be a competent and effective practitioner in the field of sports injury and performance, capable of responding to the changing demands of clinical practice.
-Graduates act as self-employed sports rehabilitators, athletic therapists, work with professionals, semi-professionals, amateur sports clubs and organisations, in third level colleges and universities, in rehabilitation institutions or sports injury clinics, or with sporting bodies.
+Graduates act as self-employed sports rehabilitators athletic therapists, work with professionals, semi-professionals, amateur sports clubs and organisations, in third level colleges and universities, in rehabilitation institutions or sports injury clinics, or with sporting bodies.